godotengine/godot-docs/tutorials/audio/audio_buses.rst

 .. image:: img/audio_buses1.png

-An *Audio Bus* bus (often called *Audio Channel* too) is a device where audio is channeled.
-Audio data passes through it and can be *modified* and *re-routed*.
-A VU meter (the bars that go up and down when sound is played) can measure the loudness of the sound in Decibel scale.
+An *Audio Bus* (also called an *Audio Channel*) can be considered a place that audio is channeled through on the way to playback through a device's speakers.
+Audio data can be *modified* and *re-routed* by an *Audio Bus*.
+An *Audio Bus* has a VU meter (the bars that light up when sound is played) which indicates the amplitude of the signal passing through.

 The leftmost bus is the *Master Bus*.
-This bus outputs the mix to your speakers so, as mentioned in the item above (Decibel Scale), make sure that your mix rarely or never goes above 0dB in this bus.
+This bus outputs the mix to your speakers so, as mentioned in the item above (Decibel Scale), make sure that your mix level doesn't reach 0dB in this bus.
-The rest of the audio buses are used for *routing*.
-This means that, after modifying the sound, they must send it to another bus to the left.
-Routing is always from right to left without exception as this avoids creating infinite routing loops!
+The rest of the audio buses can be flexibly routed.
+After modifying the sound, they send it to another bus to the left.
+The destination bus can be specified for each of the non-master audio buses.
+Routing always passes audio from buses on the right to buses further to the left.
+This avoids infinite routing loops.

 .. image:: img/audio_buses2.png

-In the above image, *Bus 2* is routing its output to the *Master* bus.
+In the above image, the output of *Bus 2* has been routed to the *Master* bus.

-Playback of audio to a bus
+Playback of audio through a bus
 --------------------------

-To test playback to a bus, create an AudioStreamPlayer node, load an AudioStream and select a target bus for playback:
+To test passing audio to a bus, create an AudioStreamPlayer node, load an AudioStream and select a target bus for playback:

 .. image:: img/audio_buses3.png